Dress to Kill (Eddie Izzard)

 Dress to Kill is the title of a performance by Eddie Izzard, and is a continuation of the British comedian's surrealist, ideas-based comedy.
 The VHS was recorded during a performance in San Francisco, California, United States.
 However, the tour was a global one.
 During this tour Izzard also wrote the book Dress to Kill with David Quantick (photographs by Steve Double), published by Virgin Books in hardback in 1998 and paperback in 2000.

-Izzard's humour includes observations on the American concept of history, beginning with her quote "I grew up in Europe, where the history comes from" and continuing through diversions about the belief that all Europeans live in castles ("we just long for a bungalow or something") and the attitude of Americans toward historical landmarks.
+Izzard's humour includes observations on the American concept of history, beginning with the quote: "I grew up in Europe, where the history comes from" and continuing through diversions about the belief that all Europeans live in castles ("we just long for a bungalow or something") and the attitude of Americans toward historical landmarks.
 Additionally, Izzard takes time to explain her background as an executive transvestite and how it affected her desire to join the military.
 This is explained through a proposal for the Army's "first battalion transvestite brigade...with fantastic makeup and a fantastic gun."